capybaralet/SpeechSynthesis/README.md

 _______________OLD FILES_____________________________________

+You can ignore the bash scripts and test folder.

 In run_error.py and run.py, you need to change the save_path.

 runJP.py and run2layerJP.py are scripts designed to mimic some of Jean-Phillipe Raymond's MLPs (http://jpraymond.wordpress.com/)